abopen/parallella-open-case/README.md

 The [PARC-01 kit](http://abopen.com/PARC-01) is a simple but elegant case based on the "[sick of beige](http://dangerousprototypes.com/docs/Sick_of_Beige_basic_case_v1)" design, with low profile heatsinks and a DC fan to keep the [Parallella](http://www.parallella.org/) board cool.
 It can be bought from the [AB Open Shop](http://shop.abopen.com).

+## Repository contents

+The case design is provided in the following formats:

+* Adobe Illustrator (source)
+* SVG
+* PDF
+* DXF

 The top and bottom panels are laser cut from 3mm clear acrylic.

 ## Bill of materials